 Delete all the guidance text included in this document.
 This is formatted with the style “guidance” and is included within the < > symbols.
 There is a macro called “DeleteGuidance” that will remove all guidance text and this can be run by pressing Alt+g, however depending upon your security settings you may have to enable macros for this to be available (when opening this template you may have a Security Warning under the toolbar providing you with the option to enable macros).
 CAUTION: please note that this macro will delete all text that is formatted with the style “guidance” and therefore if you have accidentally used this to format some of the text in your document, then it will be deleted.

 >

 Glossary of Terms

 The following table contains the definition of any terms used within this document.

-<insert any terms used within the document into the following table.
-This section should be the last section of the document before any Appendices.
-If there are no terms requiring definition, then delete this section.>
+None.